4dn-dcic/fish_omics_format/docs/source/cell.rst

 *(scalar data only; each row is a cell)*

-This table is a complementary table used to document properties that are globally associated with individual Cells (e.g., cell size, cell volume, cell type).
+This table is used to document properties that are globally associated with individual Cells (e.g., cell size, cell volume, cell type) and it is required in the case Cell segmentation data was collected as part of this experiment.
 These are properties that are shared by all bright Spots and Traces that belong to an individual Cell.
 Each row in the table corresponds to a different Cell studied in the experiment and is identified by a unique Cell_ID that links the data reported in this